vhcd/vhcd.github.io/_posts/2021-06-03-vr-headsets.md

 I've already talked about the [challenges of mirrors](ndisplay/#mirrors) on CAVE simulators, but it's not a walk in the park in VR either.

-First, we obviously still have the same resolution issue as mentionned above: the mirror covers a small fractions of the headset field of view, therefore only few pixels are available to render it.
+First, we obviously still have the same resolution issue as mentioned above: the mirror covers a small fractions of the headset field of view, therefore only few pixels are available to render it.
 But that small space contains *a lot* of information, and you need to be able to see it as clearly as possible.
 In our CAVE-like simulator, we use 1920x1080 displays for mirrors, but even with a Vive Pro 2, I doubt that you can get even 10% of that resolution for mirrors.

 [![vr-mirrors.jpg]({{site.baseurl}}/images/vr-mirrors.jpg)][3]